Lalgarh Palace & Museum

 Historical | Museum / Gallery

 At a distance of 5 km from Bikaner Fort and 4 km from Bikaner Junction Railway Station, Lalgarh Palace is a royal palace situated in Bikaner.
-It is one of the few palaces commissioned by the British for the Indian kings and also one of the top places to experience Rajasthan Tourism.
+It is one of the few palaces commissioned by the British for the Indian kings and also one of the top Bikaner places to visit.

 Standing amidst the regal grandeur and conveying the glorious tales of royalty, the Lalgarh Palace in Bikaner is one of the most imposing palaces in the history of Rajasthan.
 The palace was built for Maharaja Ganga Singh by the British architect Sir Samuel Swinton Jacob between 1902 and 1926 CE.

 Sri Sadul Singh Museum is located in the west wing which also contains the fourth largest private library in the world.
-Inside the museum one railway coach (meter gauge) used by Maharaja and their family members is kept at the entrance.
-The art museum is dedicated to the successive kings of Bikaner, which include Maharaja Ganga Singh, Sadul Singh and Karni Singh.
-A vast collection of Georgian paintings, artifacts, photographs and hunting trophies are put on display for tourists in the gallery.
-Moreover, the museum has separate section dedicated to each king displaying their life and heroic deeds.
+Inside the museum, one railway coach (meter gauge) used by Maharaja and their family members is kept at the entrance.
+The art museum is dedicated to the successive kings of Bikaner, which include Maharaja Ganga Singh, Sadul Singh, and Karni Singh.
+One can see a vast collection of Georgian paintings, artifacts, photographs, and hunting trophies in the museum as part of Bikaner tour.
+Moreover, the museum has a separate section dedicated to each king displaying their life and heroic deeds.

 Museum Entry: Rs.
 25 for Person